All Services

 • Deliver the voted ballots & supplies to a central collection point

-While most group members admit it is a more complicated process than they first imagined, they have also expressed a great satisfaction at contributing to an important piece of American democracy.
+While most poll workers admit it is a more complicated process than they first imagined, they have also expressed a great satisfaction at contributing to an important piece of American democracy.

 Click here for more information on Precinct Worker Programs